Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/README.md

 Manual reviews are created by developers vy uploading artifact as per teh instructions given above.
 This will allow developers to review API changes if API review is not available from PR branch.

 ### Automatic
-Azure devops pipeline creates a review or addd a new revision based on the code changes in main branch if package has a new API changes.
-APIView tool maintains only one review for each package per language.
-It creates a new revision each time a new change is made at API level for that package.
+API review tool has a master version of API review created automatically by azure-sdk bot as part of our scheduled CI pipelines in Azure Devops internal project.
+CI will check for any new change in public API surface level as part of every scheduled run and create a new revision if it finds any difference.
 These reviews cannot be deleted or updated with new revisions manually , in other words, this is a locked version of API reviews.
 Only actions that are allowed on master review is Add/update/remove/Resolve comment and Approve API reviews.

 As part of build and release pipelines, we will enforce API approval by architect or deputy architect if package version is GA which means we need to ensure latest revision of automatically created review is approved in API review tool to release a GA version package.
 This is applicable for any package ( both data plane and management plane) that is listed as an artifact in CI yaml.